Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @figure{/user_guides/modeling_algos/images/modeling_algos_image033.png,"Generating a  sweep",360}

-*BRepPrimAPI_MakeSweep class* is a deferred class used as a root of the the following sweep classes:
+*BRepPrimAPI_MakeSweep class* is a deferred class used as a root of the following sweep classes:
 * *BRepPrimAPI_MakePrism* -- produces a linear sweep
 * *BRepPrimAPI_MakeRevol* -- produces a rotational sweep
 * *BRepPrimAPI_MakePipe* -- produces a general sweep.